git/git.github.io/rev_news/drafts/edition-95.md

       and management application, with a focus on software projects and decentralization.
       Self-hosted on <https://vervis.peers.community> instance.
 Supports Git and Darcs, and [ForgeFed/ActivityPub federation](https://vervis.peers.community/repos/WvWbo/source/FEDERATION.md).
       It is currently very much a work in progress.
+Written in Haskell.
     * [ForgeFlux](https://forgeflux.org/) is [API-space software forge](https://github.com/forgeflux-org/website/blob/master/content/about/index.md)
       federation with ForgeFed for Gitea, Sourcehut, GitLab, and GitHub.
       Repositories are (also) [hosted on GitHub](https://github.com/forgeflux-org).